designstem/fachwerk/index.md

 ## **3**Build

-<big>Fachwerk is modular and flexible: if the built-in content authoring experience is not enough, one can build a totally custom application importing our components, utilities and styling as needed.
+<big>Fachwerk is modular and flexible: if the built-in content authoring experience is not enough, one can build a totally custom application importing our components, utilities and styling as needed.</big>

 <big><a href="https://github.com/designstem/fachwerk" class="primary">Source on Github</a>&nbsp; <a href="https://github.com/designstem/templates" class="primary">Starter templates on Github</a></big>